Espresso, Cappuccino and More

 Commercial Espresso Machines

 Once large yet elegant contraptions of copper and brass that had much in common with a steam locomotive, the modern espresso machine is the latest in coffee technology.
 With a simple touch of a button these high-tech wonders by such well-known companies as Rancilio, Spaziale and Cimbale produce flawless coffee every single time.
 There are new versions that are completely automated that grind the beans and steam the milk besides brewing the coffee.
-This technology allows anyone to work in a coffee bar and create masterpieces.
+This technology allows anyone to work in a coffee bar to create masterpieces.
 However it is safe to say that the best establishments in Italy will never go to this extreme since there is so much pride in making (and drinking) a coffee properly.

 Ordering and Drinking a Coffee in Italy